bcgov/put/docs/allowing-subflow-called-by-any-workflow.md

     ```text
     The sub-workflow (XX) cannot be called by this workflow
-    The sub-workflow you’re trying to execute limits which workflows it can be called by.
+    The sub-workflow you're trying to execute limits which workflows it can be called by.
 Update sub-workflow settings to allow other workflows to call it.
     ```

-Because the Community Edition does not expose the caller policy in the UI, you cannot simply switch it to *“Any workflow”* from the frontend.
+Because the Community Edition does not expose the caller policy in the UI, you cannot simply switch it to *"Any workflow"* from the frontend.

 ---